Macarena: Los del Mar cover version

 The song was covered by Canadian musical duo Los del Mar with vocals by Wil Veloz.
 It was first released in 1995.
 In their native Canada, this version was popular on MuchMusic and top 40 radio in 1995.
 It was reissued in 1996 in a new version with vocals from Pedro Castaño, which was also featured on their album Viva Evita (retitled Macarena: The Hit Album overseas).
 In Australia, this new version reached No. 2 on the ARIA Singles Chart, below the Bayside Boys' reworking of the original.

 Critical reception

 British magazine Music Week rated the song three out of five, writing, "Hot on the heels of RCA's release of the original version by Los Del Rio comes a second, lower-key version of the Spanish dance tune.
 Whoever wins the battle, the song is destined to become 1996's 'Lambada', loved and loathed in equal measure."

 Music video

 A music video was produced for the Los del Mar version.
 It shows Pedro Castano and his pet cat in an apartment getting ideas for the song's dance while watching people on television.
 By the next verse, more people dance outside to the song wherein Castano joins in and sings.
 Later on, a mob boss and his sidekicks pull up in a car and ask if they can join the dance.
+They are they are then seen dancing with the others.
 Excluding the outro segment, the video cuts around 40 seconds from the regular song.